Top Animals to Spot in the Cuyabeno Reserve

 (Paraponera clavata)

-The Bullet Ant is notorious for delivering one of the most excruciating stings in the insect world.
-These large ants are characterized by their robust build and potent stingers, making them stand out in the rainforest's intricate arthropod hierarchy.
-Their sting, which has been compared to being shot with a bullet, is often experienced as a painful initiation rite by some indigenous cultures.
-Bullet Ants play a vital role in the forest ecosystem, serving as both predators and scavengers.
+The Bullet Ant is known for having one of the most painful stings in the insect world.
+These large ants have a strong build and powerful stingers.
+Their sting, often compared to the pain of being shot by a bullet, is sometimes used as a painful initiation ritual by some indigenous cultures.
+Bullet Ants are also important to the forest ecosystem, acting as both predators and scavengers.

 insects_cuyabeno_reserve